-Chris also notes that Summer 2016 may simultaneously be both the worst and best Summer in recent history to travel to Europe.
-Given the emotional state of the continent following the series of terrorist attacks by ISIS in Paris, Istanbul and now Brussels, he says advanced bookings to Europe are taking a hit.
-This is evident based on recent hotel occupancy (down 15-25%) in major European cities and significant drops in flight and hotel searches for Europe across major travel search engines.
+Chris also notes that pricing for travel to Europe can take a hit depending on certain events, the current state of affairs and how the news may portray them.
+Examples of this are prevalent within just the past couple of years.
+Given the emotional state of the continent following the series of terrorist attacks by ISIS in Paris, Istanbul, Brussels and beyond, he says advanced bookings to Europe took a hit.
+This is evident based on hotel occupancy (down 15-25%) in major European cities and significant drops in flight and hotel searches for Europe across major travel search engines.

-It’s going to be the least expensive summer in recent memory.
+It’s was the least expensive summer in recent memory.

 Just as the industry was recovering from the Paris attacks, the U.S. State Department issued a warning for Americans traveling to Europe from now through mid-June.
 While Americans will likely take trips that are already booked, it’s less likely that they’ll book new trips to Europe until time heals those wounds and we see the return of some sense of security.
 It’s not just Americans who are skittish about European trips– the big Asian market, especially first-time Chinese travelers, are probably holding off, too.

-Europe is likely going to be very inexpensive– even during the peak July-August period.
-Prices for everything from transatlantic airline tickets and hotel rooms to t-shirts and cappuccinos will decline significantly for two reasons: weak demand and the strength of the U.S. dollar.
-Currently the exchange rate is hovering at around $1.10 per euro, down from around $1.40 two years ago.
+Looking back, Europe was significantly less expensive– even during the peak July-August period.
+Prices for everything from transatlantic airline tickets and hotel rooms to t-shirts and cappuccinos declined significantly for two reasons: weak demand and the strength of the U.S. dollar.
+Currently, the exchange rate is hovering at around $1.16 per euro, down from around $1.40 four years ago.
 A weak European economy means weak demand for transatlantic airline tickets from the other side of the pond– and that could translate into bigger airfare discounts for Americans.
 Plus there is new low-fare competition from the likes of Norwegian Air and WOW Air.
-Keep an eye on summer fare sales on transatlantic flights, which usually start this month- I predict we’ll see some very steep discounts.
+Keep an eye on summer fare sales on transatlantic flights, you may see some very steep discounts.
 It could get easier to redeem frequent flyer miles on European itineraries, too.